Juniper Shieldbug - Cyphostethus tristriatus

 Previously mainly confined to southern Juniper woodland.
 This species is now common across southern and central England at least, due to the widespread planting of Juniper and particularly Lawson's Cypress in gardens.
 It is probably still expanding its range.

-Still infrequent in Leicestershire and Rutland, but becoming more common.
+Was infrequent in Leicestershire and Rutland, but is slowly becoming more common.

 Leicestershire & Rutland Map